HIMIFDA/perpus/README.md

 # perpus
-This repository is made for handle all adminitration system on library
+This repository is made for handle all administration system on library